 The central figure is the Astronomer, a puppet automaton.
 Rather than being a traditional ornament, it is integrated into the movement as a timekeeping complication that indicates the hours and minutes.
 The Maison describes it as a "world first."
 Its movement is controlled by a mechanical memory and numerous cams, and its movements are synchronized with the music.

-Its movements are controlled by 158 cams, and it is reported to be able to perform up to 144 different movements.
-It was amazing how a mechanical device could come so close to imitating the movements of a living creature.
+Its movements are controlled by 158 cams, and it is reported that it can perform up to 144 different movements.
+The technological capabilities that have made it possible to replicate the movements of a living creature with a mechanical mechanism are unprecedented.

-• Automatic mechanism = Update to the "party" of the time display
+• Automatic mechanism = The doll becomes the "person in charge" of the time display

 • Various gestures with mechanical memory and cam control